ldsmike88/chomp-web/README.md

 - [ ] #3 Display a transfer list of: left, meals sorted by suggested to recently eaten; right, meals selected from left
 - [ ] #4 When user adds a meal to the plan (moves from left to right in #3), display a dialog box of sides that go with it
 - [ ] #5 When there is at least one meal on the right of #3, display two buttons: "Add to Cart" & "Move to Kitchen"
-- [ ] #6 Display a list of meals in the kicthen.
+- [ ] #6 Display a list of meals in the kitchen.
 Users can remove meals from the kitchen as they are eaten.
 - [ ] #7 Add API connections to Walmart, Instacart, etc.

 ## Ideas for Future Features

-Sections for snacks and dessserts
+- Sections for snacks and desserts
-Suggest new recipes based on what you have in your kitchen
+- Suggest new recipes based on what you have in your kitchen